9 Intro to Linux Administration

 If you run into trouble assuming sudo

-with your new user, try exiting SSH and coming back.
-Sometimes these changes aren’t picked up until you restart the shell.
+with your new user, try exiting SSH and returning.
+Sometimes, these changes aren’t picked up until you restart the shell.

 Once you’ve done all this, you should be able to log in from your personal computer with ssh test-user@$SERVER_ADDRESS